South Korea - Global health

 In response to the COVID-19 crisis, South Korea’s Ministry of Foreign Affairs (MOFA) has led the development of three solidarity groups at the United Nations (UN), WHO, and United Nations Educational, Scientific and Cultural Organisation (UNESCO) which aim to strengthen global health security and create effective mechanisms for the global response to infectious disease outbreaks such as COVID-19.
 KOICA announced its plan to prioritize health and medical assistance, build infectious disease response capacity in partner countries, and protect the most vulnerable people.
 South Korea has announced its first commitment of US$3 million a year from 2020 to 2022 to the Coalition for Epidemic Preparedness Innovations (CEPI) to support the international response to the COVID-19 crisis.
 As part of the government’s ‘COVID-19 Response ODA strategy’, health ODA is expected to increase in 2021.

-The Ministry of Foreign Affairs' Development Cooperation Bureau leads on global health strategy
+The Ministry of Foreign Affairs Development Cooperation Bureau leads on the development of global health policy